hok2222/IATSearch/lab1/README.md

 # №3

-# In this lesson, you’ll learn how to create sequences of numbers in R.
+# In this lesson, you'll learn how to create sequences of numbers in R.

 ``` r
 1:20